Dizziness when closing your eyes often stems from inner ear issues, neurological conditions, or sensory conflicts affecting balance.

 Dizziness manifests differently depending on its cause:

-• Lightheadedness: Feeling faint or woozy without actual spinning sensations; might indicate blood pressure issues.
+- Lightheadedness: Feeling faint or woozy without actual spinning sensations; this can sometimes relate to blood pressure, dehydration, medication effects, or circulation issues.

-Accompanying symptoms might include nausea, headaches, hearing changes, tinnitus (ringing), or visual disturbances—all clues helping narrow down diagnosis.
+Accompanying symptoms might include nausea, headaches, hearing changes, tinnitus, ear fullness, visual disturbances, numbness, or weakness.
+These clues help healthcare providers narrow down the likely cause.

 Treatment Options Tailored to Underlying Causes

-Addressing dizziness when closing your eyes hinges on identifying its root cause through thorough evaluation including history-taking, physical exams (like Dix-Hallpike test for BPPV), hearing tests, and sometimes imaging studies.
+Addressing dizziness when closing your eyes hinges on identifying its root cause through thorough evaluation including history-taking, physical exams, balance testing, positional testing such as the Dix-Hallpike test for suspected BPPV, hearing tests, and sometimes imaging studies.

 Treating Vestibular Causes